6 Useful Things To Know About Traveling With Kids In Indonesia

 Here is a quick list of Indonesian dishes to try while you're there:

-• Nasi Goreng - fried rice, often topped with a fried egg
+• Nasi goreng - fried rice, often topped with a fried egg

-• Bakmi Goreng - fried noodles, often topped with a fried egg
+• Bakmi goreng - fried noodles, often topped with a fried egg

 • Satay ayam - grilled chicken skewers with peanut sauce